No-Bake Walnut Granola Bars

 Here are the steps that you need to make easy no-bake walnut granola bars.

-To the same food processor, along with the dates, add your oats, walnuts, hemp hearts, vanilla and cinnamon.
+Add your dates, oats, walnuts, hemp hearts, vanilla and cinnamon to a food processor.
 Process until the mixture sticks together when pressed, adding water as needed.

 Press the mixture at the bottom of a dish.
 Cut into approximately 8 bars and drizzle with melted chocolate if desired.
 Store in the fridge or freezer.